hogodev/api/README.md

  <img src="http://avalanche.hogodoc.com/images/started.png" height="30"/>
 </a>

+===
-For more infomation about HoGo please access http://www.hogodoc.com
+For more infomation about HoGo please reference at http://www.hogodoc.com If any question regarding to APIs usage and customization support, please get in touch with us at http://www.hogodoc.com/contact-us

 <!--
 ![slide1](https://cloud.githubusercontent.com/assets/1794584/5793051/94af9dea-9f67-11e4-870e-7ee35c7b9a4a.JPG)